MSDEVMTL/GlobalAzureBootcamp-2019/Lab1/README.md

 To create a Git repository you can from Visual Studio Code open a terminal (Ctrl + \`) or return to the terminal windows already open.
 You should be in the folder `C:\Dev\GABCDemo`.
 Type

-    git Init
+    git init

 This command will initialize a local repository.
 Now let's add alll the code files to the repo.

-    git add -A -m "initil commit"
+    git add -A -m "initial commit"

-Now Git will track the evolution of our code.
+Now, Git will track the evolution of our code.
 Git is a decentralized code repository system, therefore there is usually many repository where you can push and pull.
 However, before we can push our code to a remote repository we have other task to do.
 Will come back to it later.

 ### Creat The Azure WebApp